Skip to main content

 D'Youville's Exercise & Sports Studies program builds on a tradition of educational excellence in the liberal arts and allied health professions.

-Pursue your love of sports and wellness with a bachelor's degree in Exercise & Sports Studies.
+Pursue your love of sports and fitness with a bachelor's degree in Exercise & Sports Studies.

-D'Youville's Exercise & Sports Studies (ESS) program prepares students to understand various dimensions of the health professions, fitness industry and/or competitive athletics.
-With a degree in exercise and sports studies, you can enter directly into industry or pursue advanced graduate degrees in a number of fields.
+D'Youville's Exercise & Sports Studies (ESS) program prepares students to understand the various dimensions of the health professions, fitness industry, and/or competitive athletics.
+With a degree in ESS, you can enter directly into the fitness industry or pursue advanced graduate degrees in a number of fields.

-The program builds on D'Youville's tradition of educational excellence in the liberal arts and current strengths in the allied health professions such as dietetics, nursing, physician assistant and physical therapy.
+The program builds on D'Youville's tradition of educational excellence in the liberal arts and current strengths in the allied health professions such as nutrition and, dietetics, chiropractic, and physical therapy.

 Pathways to Earn a Degree

-D'Youville offers 3 degree pathways to earn a earn a bachelor of science degree in exercise and sports studies:
+D'Youville offers 4-degree pathways to earn a Bachelor of Science degree in exercise and sports studies:

 Exercise Studies Track